The Good, Bad and Ugly of Investment Banking

 Investment banks have another crucial job: acting as market-makers.
 This involves guaranteeing to buy or sell a stock or bond, so that the market in question remains liquid, and orders that are filed can be fulfilled.
 Without this, liquidity would drop and markets would seize up – with potentially catastrophic consequences.

 Another important service that investment banks provide is providing financial advice and expertise to companies looking to carry out a merger or acquisition.
-Even if it’s difficult to argue that every M&A deal is a net positive, they’re still an important part of modern capitalism, so bankers’ know-how is clearly of value.
+If you ever asked them for advice, one of the things they would definitely recommend is to use a virtual data room on M&A deals.
+And even if it’s difficult to argue that every M&A deal is a net positive, they’re still an important part of modern capitalism, so bankers’ know-how is clearly of value.